 I was probably 4 or 5 when my parents first took me to Austria.
 I also recall going to Hungary a few times when I was about 5 or 6.

-Best (foreign) beer you’ve had and where:
+The best (foreign) beer you’ve had and where:

-Being from Upper Franconia, the region with the highest density of breweries per capita in the world, makes this one a tricky question to answer.
+Being from Upper Franconia, the region with the highest density of breweries per capita in the world makes this one a tricky question to answer.
 If I were to choose a German beer, it would be difficult for that very reason.
 But as for foreign beers, I quite like the various brews from Granville Island Brewery in Vancouver, and Morte Subite from Belgium, a delicious cherry beer.

 I am quite partial to Japanese.
 Sushi, udon, ramen, all great.